Plantar Fasciitis Shoes

 Can I Still Wear Normal Shoes?

 The answer to this question is, of course, YES!
 A good pair of orthotic inserts are just as effective as a good pair of orthotic shoes–with the added benefit of allowing you to continue wearing your favorite pair of shoes.

 That said, you should ban some shoes from your closet.
 Toss any shoes that have become excessively worn in the insole or on the heel, since old worn shoes can alter your gait and increase the risk and pain of Plantar Fasciitis.
 You’ll also want to sideline shoes with high heels or narrow toes that can put too much pressure on your damaged arch.

 Can I Still Wear Sandals with Plantar Fasciitis?

-Many people are surprised to learn that they can keep their open-toed shoes and summer sandals as well!
+Many people are also surprised to learn that they can keep their open-toed shoes and summer sandals as well!
 With a subtle Heel Seat Wrap, you can get the support and healing you need while your toes enjoy the sunshine.

 Whether you opt for orthotic inserts, orthotic shoes, Heel Seat Wraps, or a combination of all three, it’s more than possible to find healing and pain relief that agrees with your sense of style–and your budget.